 Everything’s bigger in Texas, and the same could be said of the US share markets, which operate at a scale Kiwis don’t see every day.
 With Hatch, you can invest in over 5,900 companies and over 1400 exchange-traded funds (ETFs).
+With so much choice, how do you choose an investment that’s right for you?
 Compare that with a total of 184 companies on the NZX.
-The US share market is the largest share market globally, and through it, New Zealanders can invest in some of the world’s biggest and most innovative companies across tech to gaming to EVs, healthcare, cannabis and clean energy.
+The US share market is the largest share market globally, and through it, New Zealanders can invest in some of the world’s biggest and most innovative companies.

-So how do you pick your first stocks to invest in?
+So how do you choose shares to invest in?
 First, let go of the pressure to choose a ‘good’ investment, because without that crystal ball, no one knows what the future holds.
 We can’t tell you what to choose, but we can share info to help boost your confidence when you buy your first shares.

 Here are common investing approaches we hear from Hatch investors: